-- Preview Email Newsletter

 But unlike many endowed funds that are designated to support specific areas of campus, the Henrikson endowment gives the chancellor flexibility to utilize the funding to respond to UC San Diego's highest priorities.

-Over the years, the fund has supported undergraduate scholarships, graduate fellowships and multidisciplinary research initiatives tha more PR
+Over the years, the fund has supported undergraduate scholarships, graduate fellowships and multidisciplinary research initiatives that bring together faculty and students from across more PR

 The robots are here.
 And they mean business.
 (10)